Does my development qualify for an exemption or relief?

 the relief must not constitute a notifiable state aid.

-A statement [PDF, size unavailable], confirming that we offer such relief, has been issued in compliance with Regulation 56.
+A statement [PDF, 24Kb], confirming that we offer such relief, has been issued in compliance with Regulation 56.

 The Huntingdonshire Community Infrastructure Levy Charging Schedule 2012 includes a charge for ‘community uses’.
 It is important to understand that the CIL rate of £0 per square metre for community uses only refers to development types within the following classes and must also be provided by the not-for-profit, public or charitable sectors:

 D1 (non-residential institutions - except health uses) planning use class: creches, day nurseries, non-residential education and training centres, museums, public libraries, public halls, exhibition halls, places of worship, law courts, and

 D2 (assembly and leisure) planning use class: assembly and leisure cinemas, concert halls, bingo halls, dance halls, swimming baths, skating rinks, gymnasiums, other areas for indoor and outdoor sports or recreations not involving motorised vehicles or firearms.